mojaloop/helm/mojaloop-iam/docs/permission-model.md

 ```
 GET  /catalog                        every service's permissions, with their summaries
-GET  /roles                          the roles, and which arguments each one asks for
+GET  /roles                          the roles, and which resource names each leaves open
-GET  /resources?type=widgets         the widgets that exist, to choose among
+GET  /resources?resourceName=Widget  the widgets that exist, to choose among
 GET  /subjects/<id>/assignments      what someone holds, one entry per instance
-POST /subjects/<id>/assignments      { role, args }
+POST /subjects/<id>/assignments      { role, resources }
-DELETE /subjects/<id>/assignments    { role, args }
+DELETE /subjects/<id>/assignments    { role, resources }
 GET  /state                          what this deployment applied, and when
 ```

-An assignment naming a role that takes different arguments, or an argument naming a resource that does not exist, is refused before anything is written.
+An assignment whose resources are not keyed by exactly the resource names the role leaves open, or that names a resource that does not exist, is refused before anything is written.

 `/state` answers the catalog it validated against, the roles and exclusions it read, and the record of applying them: how many tuples, which role instances